Lofoten Nordland, Norway Travel Guide

 Supermarkets open longer, often until 8 PM or 10 PM.
 Some open limited hours for Sundays in tourist areas.

-Banks typically operate from 9 AM to 3 PM or 4 PM on weekdays.
+Banks are normally open from 9 AM to 3 PM or 4 PM on weekdays.
 ATMs are available 24/7.

 Operating hours vary significantly by season, with longer hours and more frequent opening days in summer.

 Norway observes numerous public holidays.
-During these times, banks, shops, and some services could be closed or have reduced hours.
+During these periods, banks, shops, and some services might be closed or have reduced hours.

 If visiting in the shoulder or low season, confirm desired accommodations and activities are open.